numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 * testing/bug-fixing of heatmaps API (imshow)
 * framework outline for categorical color support of other scalarMappables

 Extension of current work (support for categorical data) to other scalarMappables like matshow, pcolor, pcolormesh, scatter, etc. will be done here.
-The scalarMappables class will be used as the starting point to implement this.
-Support for color-bars and legend will be given focus.
+The scalarMappables class will be used as the starting point to implement this as all instances stem from here.
+Support for color-bars and legends for these other scalarMappables will also be given focus.
 The work here will not be direct extensions of heat-maps and may require different approaches to extend the units support for these scalarMappables.

 ### July 31st - August 4th
 * basic functionality of other scalarMappables